 The P21 Gallery is a London-based charitable trust promoting contemporary Arab art and culture.
-Its architectural spaces were designed to maximize the effect of contemporary art as a discourse, through multimedia installations on two levels with supporting facilities for public functions.
+Its architectural spaces were designed to maximise the effect of contemporary art as a discourse, through multimedia installations with supporting facilities for public functions.
 These include conferences, workshops, lectures, and film screening.
-A reference library is available stocked with audio-visual and printed material.
 A specialized café serves the general public.

 The P21 Gallery is centrally located next to the British Library, the University of the Arts (Central Saint Martins School of Art and Design), the University of London, the School of Oriental and African Studies (SOAS), the University of Westminster and the London School of Economics (LSE).
 It is well served by the London Underground and major national and international transport hubs such as St Pancras (Euro Star Terminal), Kings Cross and Euston Stations.